-What cities can learn from the biggest electric bus fleet in North America (Yes, it's Canadian) | CBC News
+What cities can learn from the biggest battery-powered electric bus fleet in North America | CBC News

-What cities can learn from the biggest electric bus fleet in North America (Yes, it's Canadian)
+What cities can learn from the biggest battery-powered electric bus fleet in North America

 Electrification of transit will require time to overcome challenges

-The largest electric bus fleet in North America is Canadian.
+The largest battery powered electric bus fleet in North America is Canadian.
 Toronto's transit system is now running 59 electric buses from three suppliers.
 And Canadian pioneers like Toronto offer lessons for other transit systems aiming to transition to greener fleets for the low-carbon economy of the future.

 Diesel buses are some of the noisier, more polluting vehicles on the urban roads.
 Going electric could have big benefits.